Interview with Arthur Hulyer

 Description

-Arthur Hulyer talks about his experience in the RAF.
-Remembers working in an engineering firm before joining the Air Force.
-Tells of how he trained to become a pilot.
-He was sent to America, for pilot training in Oklahoma, but then ended up as a navigator.
-Flew ops as a second pilot on Halifaxes with 76 Squadron based at Holme-on-Spalding Moor.
-Emphasises the sense of comradeship between young men of the same age on the squadron.
+Arthur Hulyer talks about his experience in the RAF and recalls working in an engineering firm before joining the Air Force.
+He was sent to America for pilot training in Oklahoma and tells of how he trained to become a pilot but then ended up as a navigator.
+Arthur flew ops as a second pilot on Halifaxes with 76 Squadron based at RAF Holme-on-Spalding Moor.
+He emphasises the sense of comradeship on the squadron between young men of the same age.
 From 76 Squadron, he was posted to another squadron, assigned with flying Dakotas to India.
-After the war, he initially worked as an engineer and then became a senior lecturer in engineering.
+After the war, he worked, initially, as an engineer and then became a senior lecturer in engineering.

 Creator